Advanced Diploma in Immigration and Asylum Law

 WHO IS THE COURSE FOR?

-The Diploma will appeal to public sector and NGO employees, legal practitioners, academic and government researchers, industry, policy–makers and regulators.
+The Diploma will appeal to public sector and NGO employees, legal practitioners, academic and government researchers, activists, social workers, industry, policy–makers and regulators.

 The coordinator of the course is David Leonard BL.

 COURSE CONTENT AND DELIVERY 2023–2024

-Delivery is in part–time mode through the medium of lectures and seminars, presented by leading practitioners in the area.
-The course will take place over a period of 20 weeks, taking place on Wednesday mornings 8.30 am to 10.00 am during the academic term.
-The course concludes with an evening round–table discussion.
+Delivery is in part–time mode through the medium of lectures and seminars, presented by leading experts in the area.
+The course will take place over approx. 20 weeks with lectures on Wednesdays from 8.30 am to 10.00 am during the academic term.
+The course concludes with an evening live round–table discussion.